 In response to comments made in the general assessment of the manuscript, our revisions include (line numbers in the form of L# -refer to the original manuscript):

 Associate Editor Comments to Author: AE Recommendation for Ram and Hadany This manuscript has been reviewed by two reviewers and I have read it myself.
 The authors tackle an interesting topic addressing how stress-induced mutagenesis (SIM) affects the adaptability and adaptedness of asexual populations.
 Unfortunately, there are some substantial problems, and neither reviewer was positive about this work.
 The authors are not explicit about some basic details of the model (as stated by Reviewer 1), and so we are left to infer what is going on.
 In doing so, I have reached a similar conclusion to Reviewer 2, namely that the authors seem to have made some odd decisions with respect to how stress increases mutation.
 As R2 points out, some deleterious (“stressful”) alleles increase mutation rate but others do not and this appears to be done in a way that is biased towards increasing the evolutionary advantage of SIM.
 Because the relationships between “stress”, fitness, genotypes, and mutation rate are so essential to this work, I cannot recommend a version of this manuscript unless it makes explicit and sensible choices in this regard.

+This inclarity of the original manuscript has been a major cause of misunderstanding, and we thank the reviewer and the editor for pointing it out.
+In our model, the mutation rate is affected by deleterious mutations in all loci, not only in the specific loci.
+We made a major revision of our model overview to make sure that the relationship between fitness and mutation rate is clear.
+This includes the addition of new equations (1, 9, 12, 13).

 I do think the topic is very interesting, and a revised paper (which I think requires a new model) would be worthwhile.
 A revision should also include an explicit model of the evolution of the mutational strategies (at a minimum, by simulation and involving the 3 pure types NM, CM, SIM, which should be quite straightforward).

-We simulated direct competitions between NM, CM, and SIM.
-The results favor SIM and are presented in section 3.5 and Figure 5.
+We added simulations of the evolution of mutational strategies (direct competitions between NM, CM, and SIM).
+The results show that SIM is favored and are presented in section 3.5 and Figure 5.

 A few other comments: There should be an explicit function that gives the mutation rate for every genotype or relates mutation rate to fitness.

 We added eq.
 1 to the model overview: